12 of My Favorite Amazing European Cities

 There are cafes and bars to sit at — outside along the river if weather permits — and have a tea or coffee or an adult beverage.

-The castle up on the hill is worthy of some time as it’s quite interesting (get an audio guide) and the views of the city and to the mountains beyond are fantastic.
+The castle up on the hill is worthy of some time as it’s quite interesting (get an audio guide)— plus the views of the city and to the mountains beyond are fantastic.

 Do take a walking tour as you’ll learn a lot about the history of Slovenia and the city.